What are some of the common questions regarding child custody in Carlsbad divorce cases? Here are a few of the questions we often receive:

 What happens if we can’t agree on custody and parenting time?
 Usually the parties and their attorneys will work to negotiate a resolution.
 If this is not successful mediation is an excellent next step.
 Ultimately if the parties can’t agree the case is placed before a judge to make decisions regarding custody and parenting time.

-If you are considering a divorce in Carlsbad, Oceanside, Encinitas or anywhere in North County and are concerned about child custody we invite you to review the strong recommendations of former clients and the legal industry and contact Burke & Domercq, or call 760-712-3741 to schedule an appointment.
+If you are considering a divorce in Carlsbad, Oceanside, Encinitas or anywhere in Carlsbad and are concerned about child custody we invite you to review the strong recommendations of former clients and the legal industry and contact Burke & Domercq, or call 760-712-3741 to schedule an appointment.
 Our attorneys and staff often field common questions regarding child custody and can help you to put concerns to rest.
 We work with our clients to develop a specific strategy to accomplish their goals and objectives for child custody and parenting time and all other aspects of their divorce.